alxwarroom/supergit/README.md

 ## FEATURES WANTED:

 ### 1 - Optionally add files to be stage
-The user should choose files to stage and commit. eg: gpush text1.txt text2.txt
+The user should choose files to stage and commit. eg: ```gpush text1.txt text2.txt```

 ### 2 - Optionally update readme
 The user should be able to optionally update his readme file.
-The usage will be like: ```git push "commit message" -r```
+The usage will be like: ```gpush "commit message" -r```
 - This script should open REAME.md | readme.md in terminal
 - Optionally add text after the -r option to append to readme file.

-### 3 - Create an insallation script, install.sh
+### 3 - Create an installation script, install.sh
-The user should easily install and use supergit.
-Add install.sh script.
+The user should easily install and use supergit on any directory without coping the git-push script.
 Installing supergit with install.sh will be like:

 ```
 git clone https://github.com/warroom17/supergit.git
 cd supergit
+chmod u+x install.sh
 ./install.sh
 gpush "use and replace this quote with commit message anywhere"
 ```

+### 4 - Gpush --amend
+The user should commit with --amend option before push
+Usage: ```gpush --amend``` or ```gpush -a```

 ## Contributors
-- No commit on main branch
+- No commits on main branch
-- Create a branche for every feature you are working on.
+- Create a branch for every feature you are working on
 - Pull requests most be reviewed by two members before merging to main branch